osmosis-labs/mesh-security/docs/consumer/Consumer.md

 and the [External Staking](../provider/ExternalStaking.md) contract on the Provider.
 The External Staking contract must be already instantiated with the proper IBC channel information (i.e. proper connection id and port id information in the `AuthorizedEndpoint` struct, set as part of their `InstantiateMsg`).
-See the [Provider](../provider/Provider.md) Setup for more information.
+See the [Provider Setup](../provider/Provider.md#setup) for more information.

 Also, see [IBC Deployment](../ibc/ControlChannel.md#deployment) for more information on how the IBC connection is established.

 ## Converting Foreign Stake

-Not all providers are treated equally.
-(And this is a good thing)
+Not all providers are treated equally (and this is a good thing).

 Each Converter accepts messages from exactly one provider and is the point where we establish trust.
 The Converter is responsible for converting the staking messages into local units.
 It does two transformations.
 This first is convert the token based on a price oracle.
-The second step is to apply a discount, which captures both the volatility of the remote asset, as well as a general preference for local/native staking.
+The second step is to apply a discount, which captures both the volatility of the remote asset, and a general preference for local/native staking.

 This is described more in depth under [Converter](./Converter.md#staking-flow).